Sunfire (comics): Concept and creation

 Roy Thomas recalled that, during his first run on X-Men,I wanted to add a young Japanese or Japanese-American whose mother had been at Hiroshima or Nagasaki as a corresponding character to the X-Men, whose parents were, at that time, assumed to have been at the Manhattan Project.
 Stan [Lee, X-Men editor/co-creator] didn't give me any good reason [for rejecting the character]—he just didn't want to, I think...
 I didn't bring it up again, but when I came back to the book, with Neal Adams, I created Sunfire, who is pretty much the character I had wanted to do some years earlier.
 I didn't make him an X-Man right away.
 By that time, Stan gave me a little more free re [sic].
 In fact, he was included in Giant Size X-Men #1, along with Banshee, precisely because I had gone around creating some 'international mutants,' with the goal of expanding the team at some time.
 I thought the X-Men shouldn't all be white Americans.

 Thomas later commented on the character's costume "I had Don Heck design the character from my verbal suggestion of a costume that was an embodiment of the imperial Japanese Rising Sun flag, as Japanese or Japanese-American.

+In a future interview Thomas noted the unique mask of the character "Don Heck gave him that mask — kind of a weird dragony kind of mask — it wasn't just a standard mask."

 Publication history

 Created by writer Roy Thomas and artist Don Heck, Sunfire first appeared in X-Men #64 (January 1970).
+As of 2025, Sunfire has appeared in 87 comic book issues.

+Sunfire also appeared in the Iron Man comics issues #67-70 & 98 (1974-1977) and the Wolverine issues #55-60 (June-September of 1992).

 In 1998, Marvel published the miniseries Sunfire and Big Hero Six, presenting Sunfire's brief membership in a new superhero team sanctioned by the Japanese government.

+Maximum Security issues #1 & 3 featured Sunfire.

+Sunfire became part of the Exiles in issue #7 (December 5, 2001), manifesting as the woman version of the character from an alternate reality.

-Writer Rick Remender included Sunfire as a member of the Uncanny Avengers, starting with issue #5.
+Writer Rick Remender included Sunfire as a member of the Uncanny Avengers, starting with issue #5 (March 27, 2013).

+He joined X-Men Unlimited Infinity in issue #106 (September 25, 2023), and as of 2025, his latest appearance was in Doom's Division issue #2 (April 30, 2025).